 Biological Treatment

 Biological treatment is a method of using microorganisms such as bacteria to utilize the action of decomposition or conversion by microorganisms, or to destroy pathogenic organisms.
-The so-called aeration tanks used to treat sewage are another typical example of biological treatment.
+Aeration tanks used to treat sewage are another typical example of biological treatment.
 Biological treatment also includes the treatment of organisms in water, such as the sterilization of pathogens.

 Evolving Water Treatment